-Domestic policies and international cooperation should aim to reduce cybersecurity risks (for instance by safeguarding information technology systems, sensitive data, and networks), leverage common solutions such as internationally recognized standards and innovative practices to improve efficiency, increase security, and meet organizations' needs.
-Therefore, DEAs should include provisions that will advance mutually beneficial approaches to cybersecurity and strengthen the foundations of digital trade and innovation.
+Domestic policies and international cooperation should aim to reduce cybersecurity risks (for instance by safeguarding information technology systems, sensitive data, and networks), leverage common solutions such as internationally recognised standards and innovative practices to improve efficiency, increase security, and meet organisations' needs.
+Therefore, the JAEPA should include provisions that will advance mutually beneficial approaches to cybersecurity and strengthen the foundations of digital trade and innovation.
 This can be done through building upon previous negotiating experience, such as the principles proposed by the United Nations Group of Government Experts and endorsed by the G-7.

-Although businesses, private citizens, and government agencies all share responsibility for enhancing cybersecurity, governments play a primary role in advancing globally recognized standards, adopting internationally interoperable regulations, and introducing appropriate market incentives for the private sector to invest in cybersecurity.
-A G2G instrument like the DEA can encourage the mutual adoption of voluntary, standards-based, outcome-focused cyber risk management frameworks to drive the adoption of more effective cybersecurity measures by both governments and industry stakeholders.
+Although businesses, private citizens, and government agencies all share responsibility for enhancing cybersecurity, governments play a primary role in advancing globally recognised standards, adopting internationally interoperable regulations, and introducing appropriate market incentives for the private sector to invest in cybersecurity.
+A G2G instrument like the JAEPA can encourage the mutual adoption of voluntary, standards-based, outcome-focused cyber risk management frameworks to drive the adoption of more effective cybersecurity measures by both governments and industry stakeholders.

-Internationally Recognized Standards
+Internationally Recognised Standards

-DEAs should ensure application of the rules agreed under the WTO Agreement on Technical Barriers to Trade (TBT) as updated and revised in later agreements like the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) to apply to digital products, services, and technologies.
-Coverage should include cloud computing, cybersecurity, Al/data analytics/machine learning, and other new and innovative digital products, services, and technologies.
-Reflecting a shared commitment among DEA participants to apply these TBT disciplines in this manner would significantly enhance legal predictability among countries that seek to improve the business and operational environment for companies that operate, invest, and provide employment in their jurisdictions.
+Digital trade agreements should ensure application of the rules agreed under the WTO Agreement on Technical Barriers to Trade (TBT) as updated and revised in later agreements like the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) to apply to digital products, services, and technologies.
+Coverage should include cloud computing, data privacy, cybersecurity, Al/data analytics/machine learning, and other new and innovative digital products, services, and technologies.
+The JAEPA should reflect and reinforce the shared commitment between the Governments of Australia and Japan to apply these TBT disciplines in this manner would significantly enhance legal predictability among countries that seek to improve the business and operational environment for companies that operate, invest, and provide employment in their jurisdictions.